-- Highland Games and Picnic in the Meadow On Monday we'll take an extended lunch break in the sunny meadow to create our own frivolous version of Scottish Highlands Games.
-Try your hand at the Wellie Toss and fling yourself into the Bubble and Squeal.
-Bring your camping chair or blanket to the meadow for lunch seating. - Pub Night and ceildhi dance Join us after the dance Monday night in the dining hall and camp house for games, singing, and dancing. - Auction night post-dance on Tuesday will feature the antics of auctioneers Brooke Friendly and Alistair Brown, aiming to maximize the number of laughs per dollar raised.
-Start thinking now about goods and services you might offer, and check out the latest CDSS newsletter piece "How to have a fun time at the camp auction and feel like a hot shot!" - Morris Tour and Pub Sing On Wednesday afternoon many of us venture from our redwoods haven to liven up Mendocino with performances of display dances and a country dance or two on the street.
-Last year we got away with this on the Fourth of July, so the natives (well, mostly tourists) are pretty tolerant.
-We follow that with songs in a nearby pub or a walk along the bluff overlooking the Pacific, and, for those who wish, a dinner at one of Mendocino's fine restaurants.
+- Tacky Tiki Party Break out your leis, ukes, grass skirts, tacky Hawaiian shirts, and coconut-shell apparel.
+Can you Hula?
+Limbo?
+Sing the Hawaiian War Chant?
+Fun will be had, buoyed by Mai Tai Meister Jon. - Show Tune Jam and Ice Cream Social Eating ice cream is good, but eating ice cream and singing Rogers and Hammerstein is better.
+If you have favorite tunes, bring the words and music to share, or just come and yodel along. - Daily Gathering We'll continue our recent tradition of meeting before lunch for campers and staff alike to share favorite stories, songs, skits, poetry, music, or whatever talents you've been hiding from us. - Early Bird Auction No need to stay late into the night to get your laughs and winning bids this year, as we'll hold it before dinner.
+Start scheming now for handmade items, goofy prizes, and creative services you might offer. - Picnic in the Meadow On Wednesday we'll take an extended lunch break in the sunny meadow with entertainment and zany games led by Kalia.
+Bring your camping chair or blanket to the meadow for lunch seating, followed by the meadow version of the daily gathering. - Morris Tour and Pub Sing On Wednesday afternoon many of us venture from our redwoods haven to liven up Mendocino with performances of display dances and a country dance or two on the street.
+We follow that with songs in a nearby ice cream shop or a walk along the bluff overlooking the Pacific, and, for those who wish, a dinner at one of Mendocino's fine restaurants.
 But you'll want to get back to the Woodlands for . . . - Campers Night Wednesday night is the chance for our camper musicians and callers to take the stage.
 Join a camper band or call one of your favorite dances for all your friends.
-You won't find a friendlier crowd. - High Tea English Week wouldn't be the same without our traditional repast of scones, pastries, fruits and teas on Thursday afternoon.
-Surprise us with your favorite formal dress or silly costume, or don a hat from our collection. - Banquet Friday evening before our last dance the dining hall is transformed into an elegant banquet hall and we challenge our head chef Jeff O'Connor to give us a meal to remember. - And lots more campfires, midnight snacks, dances from the Balkans, Cape Breton or your favorite land late into the night. - Sometimes the best parties are those organized by campers.
-One is already in the works, and if you and some friends find an excuse to host a party, go for it!
+You won't find a friendlier crowd.
+To be followed by... - Pub Night we re-create the feel of an English pub with group singing, jokes, and general revelry and merriment. - High Tea English Week wouldn't be the same without our traditional repast of scones, pastries, fruits and teas on Thursday afternoon.
+Surprise us with your favorite formal dress or silly costume, or don a hat from our collection. - Waltz Ball Make festive hats and masks during the day, then come show off the moves you've learned in Matthew's waltz class.
+Refreshments will be served. - Banquet Friday evening before our last dance the dining hall is transformed into an elegant banquet hall and we challenge our head chef Tod Nysether to give us a meal to remember. - And lots more campfires, midnight snacks, chocolate tasting, an Irish Ceilidh with Kerry squares led by Brooke, dances from the Eastern and Western Europe late into the night. - Left your costume wardrobe at home?
+Not to worry all of our parties are low-key come-as-youare or wish to be.
+And we'll have some supplies and props around for those who like to improvise. - Sometimes the best parties are those organized by campers.
+If you and some friends find an excuse to host a party, go for it!